 Coaches And Their Interiors – Inspired By Rajput Princely States

-As you board the train, you will notice that the coaches have names like Alwar, Bikaner, Jaisalmer, Bundi, Jaipur, Jhalwar, Kota, Sirohi and Udaipur.
+As you board the train, you will notice that the coaches have names like Alwar, Bikaner, Jaisalmer, Bundi, Jaipur, Jhalwar, Kota, Sirohi, and Udaipur.
 These were the names of the princely states of Rajput rulers in Rajasthan.
 Sounds regal!
 Right?
-This regal touch goes further when you realise that each of the coach has interiors that highlights the characteristics or speciality of the princely state it has been named after.
+This regal touch goes further when you realize that each of the coaches has interiors that highlight the characteristics of a specialty of the princely state it has been named after.

 For example, the Bharatpur coach is inspired by the famous bird sanctuary that the place is home to.
-The relief work and the white cedar inlay work on the coach shows various species of birds.
-Moreover, with a colour scheme that is a remarkable blend of beige and aqua green, the coach is every bit symbolic of the lush greenery of the Bharatpur bird sanctuary.
+The relief work and the white cedar inlay work on the coach show various species of birds.
+Moreover, with a color scheme that is a remarkable blend of beige and aqua green, the coach is every bit symbolic of the lush greenery of the Bharatpur bird sanctuary.

 The coach named after Bikaner is equally mesmerizing.
-Of special attractions is the lounge with its catchy colour scheme of burning red and gold inspired by the decor of the Anup Mahal and Padam Mahal of the Junagarh fort.
-The art work of the lounge too reminds of Mughal -influenced style of Bikaner School of Art.
+Of special attractions is the lounge with its catchy color scheme of burning red and gold inspired by the decor of the Anup Mahal and Padam Mahal of the Junagarh fort.
+The artwork of the lounge too reminds of Mughal -influenced style of the Bikaner School of Art.

 The city of Jaisalmer also has a coach named after it.
-It is famous for its sandy landscape and havelis and accordingly, the colour scheme is the beige of the desert sand.
-The celing of the lounge has carved jharokhas which is inspired from the havelis.
+It is famous for its sandy landscape and Havelis and accordingly, the color scheme is the beige of the desert sand.
+The ceiling of the lounge has carved jharokhas which are inspired by the Havelis.

 Modernity Blends With Royalty – In Chambers As Well As In Restaurants & Bars

-The Palace on Wheels does not merely offers an opportunity to enjoy the luxuries of royal past.
-Rather, it allows you to enjoy all modern facilities you can think of.
-The four twin bedded chambers, that form part of each coach, are laced with facilities like channel music, intercom, attached toilets, running hot and cold water and shower to make you feel comfortable.
-It is as if you are staying in a five star hotel.
+The Palace on Wheels does not merely offer an opportunity to enjoy the luxuries of the royal past.
+Rather, it allows you to enjoy all the modern facilities you can think of.
+The four twin-bedded chambers, that form part of each coach, are laced with facilities like channel music, intercom, attached toilets, running hot and cold water, and shower to make you feel comfortable.
+It is as if you are staying in a five-star hotel.

-The two restaurant of the Palace on Wheel with evocative names, The Maharaja and The Maharani have a decor that is every bit royal.
-However, the cuisine on offer is varied – Continental, Chinese, Indian and Rajasthani.
-Again, the bar too exudes of royalty but the stock comprises the best of the Indian and international brands.
+The two restaurants of the Palace on Wheel with evocative names, The Maharaja and The Maharani have a decor that is every bit royal.
+However, the cuisine on offer is varied – Continental, Chinese, Indian, and Rajasthani.
+Again, the bar exudes royalty but the stock comprises the best of the Indian and international brands.
 With traditionally clad attendants serving, you feel all the more special.

 The Royal Journey

-Starting off from the Delhi cantonment, the train cruises through some of the most exotic destinations in the state of Rajasthan – Jaipur, Jaisalmer, Jodhpur, Sawai Madhopur, Ranthambore, Chittaurgarh, Udaipur, Bharatpur and Agra.
-At each of these destinations, an air conditioned luxury coach will take you on a trip to explore the attractions of the city.
-These attractions comprise the gorgeous creations of nature as well as man himself.
-You will see the towering forts and elegant palaces that are the standing reminder of bygone era.
-You will also enjoy spotting some majestic animals and colourful birds in the forests of the state.
+Starting off from the Delhi cantonment, the train cruises through some of the most exotic destinations in the state of Rajasthan – Jaipur, Jaisalmer, Jodhpur, Sawai Madhopur, Ranthambore, Chittaurgarh, Udaipur, Bharatpur, and Agra.
+At each of these destinations, an air-conditioned luxury coach will take you on a trip to explore the attractions of the city.
+These attractions comprise the gorgeous creations of nature as well as the man himself.
+You will see the towering forts and elegant palaces that are the standing reminder of the bygone era.
+You will also enjoy spotting some majestic animals and colorful birds in the forests of the state.
 At various destinations, shopping forms a major highlight.

 The Experience At The End Of The Journey

-For you, though the journey ends, yet the royal feel of it will stays throughout your lifetime.
+For you, though the journey ends, yet the royal feel of it will stay throughout your lifetime.